Home | organizing members | patriots | Texas DAR | National DAR

 ferries, and Republic of Texas landmarks.

-scheduled.
+We meet on the second Thursday of the month September through May.
 Please feel welcome to inquire about DAR

 membership.
 Social time is 6:30 p.m. and meeting time is 7:00 p.m.